 Entering Middle Grades

-What are the requirements and process for Admission?
+What are the requirements and process for admissions?

 How many seats will be available for incoming 6th graders?